An explanation of Mondrian's oeuvre by Michael Sciam

 Composition N. 12 with Blue

-We have here thirteen perpendicular black lines forming a large number of relations that generate white planes of various shapes and sizes.
+We observe here thirteen perpendicular black lines forming a large number of relations that generate white planes of various shapes and sizes.
 Areas of greater or lesser horizontal and vertical extension can be seen.
 Vertical and horizontal attain equivalence in some points for an instant to form smaller or larger squares (Fig. 4 Diagram A):

 Composition N. 12 with Blue, 1937-42, Piet Mondrian